timothyarvind/string1/README.md

 # string1
-First Exercise from Google's Python Class
+First Exercise from Google's Python Class/n
 This is an exercise featuring strings